Jorell Meléndez-Badillo

 Biography

-In my most recent book, The Lettered Barriada: Workers, Archival Power, and the Politics of Knowledge in Puerto Rico (Duke University Press, Nov.
+In my previous book, The Lettered Barriada: Workers, Archival Power, and the Politics of Knowledge in Puerto Rico (Duke University Press, Nov.
 2021), I tell the story of how a cluster of self-educated workingmen were able to go from producing knowledge within their workshops and labor unions in the margins of Puerto Rico’s cultural and intellectual elite, to becoming highly respected politicians and statesmen.
-The book is a story of how this group of workers produced, negotiated, and archived powerful discourses that ended up shaping Puerto Rico’s national mythology.
-However, by following a group of ragtag intellectuals, the book also demonstrates how techniques of racial and gender silencing, ghosting, and erasure also took place in the margins.
+It is a story of how this group of workers produced, negotiated, and archived powerful discourses that ended up shaping Puerto Rico’s national mythology.
+However, by following a group of ragtag intellectuals, the book demonstrates how techniques of racial and gender silencing, ghosting, and erasure also took place in the margins.
 Ultimately, it is a book about the intersections of politics, knowledge, and power-relations in Puerto Rican working-class intellectual production at the turn of the twentieth century.

 I am also co-editing a volume with Dr. Aurora Santiago Ortiz titled Interrogating the Future of Puerto Rican Studies (under contract with Duke University Press).
 The book seeks to document recent conversations and debates that are reshaping the field of Puerto Rican Studies.

 I am also the author of Voces libertarias: Los orígenes del anarquismo en Puerto Rico (Secret Sailor Books, 2013; Fundación Anselmo Lorenzo-CNT, 2014; Editorial Akelarre/CEISO, 2015), co-editor of Without Borders or Limits: An Interdisciplinary Approach to Anarchist Studies (Cambridge Scholars Publishing, 2013), and editor of Páginas libres: Breve antología del pensamiento anarquista en Puerto Rico (Editora Educación Emergente, 2021).
-I’ve also published book chapters, as well as journal and newspaper articles on the histories of anarchism, labor, and radical politics in Puerto Rico, the Caribbean, and Latin America.
-His work has appeared in Hispanic American Historical Review, Caribbean Studies, Latin American Perspectives, NACLAInternational Labor and Working Class HistorySociety and Space, and The Abusable Past, among others.
+My work has also appeared published in book chapters, as well as journal and newspaper articles on the histories of anarchism, labor, and radical politics in Puerto Rico, the Caribbean, and Latin America.
+My articles can be found in Hispanic American Historical Review, Caribbean Studies, Latin American Perspectives, NACLA, International Labor and Working Class History, Society and Space, and The Abusable Past, among others.

-I hold a Ph.D. in Latin American History from the University of Connecticut.Before arriving at UW-Madison, he was a Mellon Faculty Fellow and Assistant Professor of History at Dartmouth College.
+I hold a Ph.D. in Latin American History from the University of Connecticut.
+Before arriving at UW-Madison, I was a Mellon Faculty Fellow and Assistant Professor of History at Dartmouth College.
+I have also been elected as Vice-President (2025-2026) and President (2026-2028) of the Puerto Rican Studies Association, our field’s leading organization.

 Education